YuandiMei/The-Airbus-Artificial-Intelligence-challenge/Airbus_Commercial_Aircraft_light/readme.md

     CuDNN version 7
     Keras 2.2

-* 2. You need to execute:
+* 2.You need to execute:

     * 1..
 When you launch this desktop for the first time, launch "data.py" (enter bash$ python data.py ).
 This step will not be needed once you executed it on your machine.